izivkov/DynamicResourceTranslator/README.md

            )
         )
 ```
-This method is better suitable if you like to use [Dagger/Hilt](https://developer.android.com/training/dependency-injection/hilt-android) and inject the API in you code.
+This method is better suitable if you like to use [Dagger / Hilt](https://developer.android.com/training/dependency-injection/hilt-android) and inject the API in you code.

 ### Using it in your code
 **Replace** `context.getString` calls with `api.getString`: